-A mix and match approach could help you find the right balance between secure and flexible income.
+A mix and match approach could help you find the right balance between security and flexibility in retirement.

 Annuities provide a secure income that will continue to be paid for the rest of your life.
 You can choose for the income to continue to your spouse or partner after you die so you know they are taken care of.
-However, an annuity does not provide flexibility - once set up it usually cannot be amended.
+However, annuities don’t offer flexibility - once set up they usually can’t be amended.

-Having some secure income from an annuity could provide the security you need, whilst the flexibility of drawdown could be used to cover a change in circumstances.
+Having some secure income from an annuity could cover your essential spending costs, whilst the flexibility of drawdown could be used for the retirement nice-to-haves.

 I'm happy I took a mix-and-match approach because it gives me the best of both worlds – secure income with my annuity and variable income with flexibility and a chance of some investment returns from drawdown.